JoJoAbdellatif/Rust-Tutorials/README.md

         ```
 2) ### Create New SubProject
     - Open a Command Prompt and cd into the root folder (the same folder that has the `Cargo.toml`).
-    - write the following to create the new `hello_world` subproject:
+    - Write the following to create the new `hello_world` subproject:
         ```
         cargo new hello_world